OCA/l10n-thailand/l10n_th_amount_to_text/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

+Normally, Core odoo has function ``amount_to_text`` and return text language from context or user setting

+Example : 45.75 Baht

+* User Language 'Thai' -> สี่สิบห้า Baht และ เจ็ดสิบห้า Satang
+* User Language 'English' -> Forty-Five Baht and Seventy-Five Satang

+Which is incorrect when converted into thai.

-This module provides base for convert amount text to thai.
+This module provides base for convert number to text thai.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.